Instagram: Maria Tureaud

-- Historical Fiction set in her lifetime, or a decade before, because…that makes her feel some sort of way.
+- Historical Fiction set in my lifetime, or a decade before, because…that makes me feel some sort of way.
 Nothing from the 1970’s, 80’s, or 90’s unless it's Middle Grade.

 How can a manuscript’s first five pages make you sit up and take notice?

 First and foremost, the voice of the main character.
 When the narrative voice meshes with the voice of a character, magic happens.
 Secondly, beginning in a scene that sets up the main character’s CURRENT stakes so that I’m invested from the first paragraph.

 What can writers expect from working with you during #RevPit, including communication?

 Writers can expect honesty.
 If something’s not working, I will tell you.
 I’m good for bouncing ideas, and will offer craft help when appropriate.
 Communication-wise, you can expect a full edit letter and an appointment to discuss the work required of the writer to get that manuscript shining for the showcase.
 I will also make myself available for support when my schedule allows.

 What do you expect from writers during the #RevPit revision process, including communication?

 I expect writers to be open to feedback, and willing to make the necessary changes.
 As far as communication goes, I expect writers to reach out when in need of support, and to let me know if life gets in the way so we can modify our editing plan together.